rohitm99/Summer2020/README.md

 # Summer2020
+4_stokeslet: A simulation of sedimentation of 4 particles in a low reynold's fluid using a simple stokeslet function
 All coding projects worked on Summer 2020
 Password Manager: Simple randomized passowrd manager currently unencrypted with local storage
 simulation.py: An elastic collision particle simulator